 Let’s get cookin’!

-You’ll need: Baking Soda, Sugar, Salt, Eggs, Red Food Coloring, All Purpose Flour, Vegetable Oil, Buttermilk, Vinegar, Cocoa Powder, and some cupcake papers….
+You’ll need: Baking Soda, Sugar, Salt, Eggs, Red Food Coloring (you can also use Beet Powder for this as well), All Purpose Flour, Vegetable Oil, Buttermilk, Vinegar, Cocoa Powder, Vanilla, and some cupcake papers….

 All of these ingredients are at the bottom of this post in the handy dandy printer friendly recipe thingiemawhosit so don’t go studying them here like there’s gonna be a test or something. 🙂